clouseau/macports-lamp/README.md

 -----------------------

-Note that it will set your MySQL root password to "password" unless you change this in the expect heredoc (ca. lines 36, 39).
+Note that it will set your MySQL root password to "password" unless you change this in the expect heredoc (ca. lines 36, 39 of the build_mysql script).

 Default Virtual Host
 --------------------